FormidableLabs/spectacle/docs/extensions.md

 A webpack MDX loader for Spectacle presentations.

-See [the repository](https://www.github.com/FormidableLabs/spectacle-mdx-loader) for usage, integration, and more information.
+Check [here](../packages/spectacle-mdx-loader/) for usage, integration, and more information.